When She Leads By Herself: Rebalancing Spiritual Leadership in Marriage

 2. Create Space for Authentic Expression

-Many men don’t engage spiritually because they feel they’re “not good at it.”
-Give him room to pray imperfectly, ask awkward questions, or grow at his own pace.
-Faith doesn't need polish—it needs presence.
+Many men avoid engaging spiritually because they fear they might not be good at it.
+It is essential to give them space to pray imperfectly, ask awkward questions, or grow at their own pace.
+Remember, faith doesn’t need to be polished; it needs to be present.

 3. Pray Together!
-Even if It’s Weird at First
+Even if It Feels Weird at First

-Praying together is one of the most powerful (and vulnerable) things couples can do.
-But it’s also intimidating.
-Start small, hold hands, say a sentence each.
-Permission to be awkward is permission to grow.
+Praying together can be one of the most powerful and vulnerable things a couple can do.
+However, it can also be intimidating.
+Start small—hold hands and take turns saying a sentence.
+Allowing yourselves to be awkward gives permission for growth to happen.

-4. Prioritize Your Marriage Above All Human Relationships
+4. Prioritize Your Marriage Above All Other Relationships

-Sometimes the breakdown in spiritual connection starts elsewhere with unhealthy friendships, toxic in-laws, or a lack of time together.
-Re-center your focus.
-A spiritually connected marriage flows from emotional unity and mutual respect.
+Often, spiritual disconnection originates from external factors, such as unhealthy friendships or a lack of quality time together.
+Focus your energies inward.
+A spiritually connected marriage emerges from emotional unity and mutual respect.

-5. Find Faith Community both Together or Alone
+5. Find a Faith Community Together or Alone

-If your spouse won’t attend a small group or serve yet, you still can.
-Your example may be the very thing God uses to stir something in their heart.
+If your spouse isn’t ready to attend a small group or serve yet, you still can.
+Embrace your path, as your faith journey and example may eventually inspire a shift in their heart.
+Connecting with a faith community can rejuvenate your spiritual lives.

 Final Thoughts: Faith, Leadership & Love Go Hand in Hand

 Marriage isn’t about one person dragging the other toward holiness.
-It’s about walking together, even if one of you starts out ahead.
-By shifting the culture of your home through encouragement, boundaries, and connection, you invite your spouse into something deeper not by pressure, but by presence.
+Instead, it's about walking together, even if one partner starts out ahead.
+By fostering a culture of encouragement, establishing boundaries, and nurturing connection, you can invite your spouse into deeper spiritual engagement—not through pressure, but through presence.

 Need more marriage help rooted in faith and real-world wisdom?
-Subscribe to the Married AF podcast, where we talk about the stuff couples actually go through with honesty, humor, and hope.
+Subscribe to the Married AF podcast, where we talk candidly about the real-life challenges couples face, using honesty, humor, and hope.